ecz2515/sentence-autocomplete-bot/README.md

 # Sentence Autocomplete Bot

 This project is a sentence autocomplete bot built using Flask and leverages the GPT-2 model from the Hugging Face `transformers` library to predict and complete sentences based on user input.
-It's designed to showcase the integration of advanced NLP models in web applications for generating text predictions.
+The bot uses a variety of text preprocessing methods such as tokenization and padding to generate accurate and contextually relevant predictions.
+The web interface is built using Bootstrap for a modern look and feel.

 ## Features